 Okay, here’s the sitch.

 Placentophagy is when a mammal consumes the placenta from its offspring.
-Most animals do it with a few exceptions like camels, but camels are assholes so we all know that doesn’t count.
+Most animals do it with a few exceptions, like camels, but camels are assholes, so we all know that doesn’t count.

 It was first thought that animals did this to remove any trace of birth to ward off predators but nutritional value seems to be the thinking now.
-Generally speaking, we’re a well fed bunch so it’s unlikely we’d need to eat this because there’s no peanut butter around.
-They have also studied the reaction of animals if the placenta was with held after birth and the animals weren’t too miffed about it and didn’t reject their young.
+Generally speaking, we’re a well fed bunch, so it’s unlikely we’d need to eat this because there’s no peanut butter around.
+They have also studied the reaction of animals if the placenta was withheld after birth and the animals weren’t too miffed about it and didn’t reject their young.

 While many women claim to have benefited from eating their placenta, the biggest concern is that placenta capsule suppliers are making medical claims that have not been scientifically proven.
 There’s also not a lot of research supporting the preservation of all that placenta-goodness once you cook it, grind it up, and pop it in a pill, or if there’s even any benefit from eating it crouched in a corner hissing, for that matter.